Residential Single Family Remodel & Additions

 • An asbestos survey is strongly recommended if walls are to be removed from a home built before 1980.

-Kindly Note: The City of Round Rock has a strict one-permit system in place.
-To avoid any delays in your project, it is essential to add the general contractor and relevant sub-contractors to your application.
+Kindly note: The City of Round Rock has a strict one-permit system in place.
+To avoid any delays in your project, it is essential to add the general contractor and relevant subcontractors to your application.
 They must accept their assignment in the project via their Permit Portal account to be included in a permit.
 Although their confirmation is not mandatory at the time of application submittal, it will be required before permit issuance.
 To register as a General Contractor or Sub-Contractor, click here

 Permit Fee: $500.00